-If no STEM Gross Demand Curves are submitted, the IMO still generates STEM Offers and STEM Bids from the Gross Supply Curves and the Bilateral positions.
-A more detailed explanation, including the different Types of capacity and swapping fuels in dual-fuel facilities is included in Appendix 6:
+If no Portfolio Demand Curves are submitted, the IMO still generates STEM Offers and STEM Bids from the Portfolio Supply Curves and the Net Bilateral Positions.

 The IMO can clear the market using these generated STEM Offers and Bids.
 The diagram below shows the STEM being cleared.